vvitchforest/Web_3D_Examples/README.md

 ## Creating 3D Models

 An object or space can be converted into a 3D mesh using LiDAR scanning or photogrammetry.
-The former requires a device with a LiDAR sensor, whereas the latter relies on capturing multiple overlapping images from various angles to reconstruct the 3D geometry.
+The former requires a device with a LiDAR sensor, whereas the latter relies on capturing multiple overlapping images from different angles to make a 3D geometry.

-Here are some example applications for LiDAR scanning and photogrammetry.
+Applications for LiDAR scanning and photogrammetry:

 1. [Scaniverse](3DModels/creating/scaniverse.md)
 2. [Polycam](3DModels/creating/polycam.md)